 The personal statement assists the Admissions Committee in its appraisal of an applicant's suitability for our dentistry program.
 Candidates are invited to discuss any information about themselves that might assist the Committee in this task.

 The personal statement form can be completed in English or in French.
 Do not exceed the space limitations and change the font size.

-Please note that a new CV template will be available in August
+Please note that a new CV template will be available by September 1st.

 - Proof of Proficiency in English

 To determine if you need to provide proof of proficiency in English, please visit this section of our website.
-Your test results must be reported directly to the University by the test centre; consequently, candidates' copies of results, unless certified, will not be accepted as proof of English language proficiency.
-It is your responsibility to ensure that the official test results in an official format are forwarded directly by the testing service to McGill Enrolment Services - Students Records (see coordinates at the top of the page).
+Your test results must be reported directly to the Admissions Office by the test centre; consequently, candidates' copies of results will not be accepted as proof of English language proficiency.
+It is your responsibility to ensure that the official test results in an official format are forwarded directly by the testing service to our Admissions Office (see coordinates at the top of the page)